RayHightower/RayHightower.com/_posts/2014-09-23-rubycaribe-ruby-gets-hotter-in-january.markdown

 ---
 [RubyCaribe](http://rubycaribe.com) (pronounced ka-REEB) is a conference for intermediate and advanced software developers who use Ruby.
 The conference will be held January 27 - 31, 2015 in Barbados.
 January is a beautiful time to visit the Caribbean, especially if you’re coming from a colder part of the planet.

-{% imgcap right /images/barbados_caribbean_map.png Barbados.
-You could be here in January. %}
+{% include image.html img="/images/barbados_caribbean_map.png" caption="Barbados.
+You could be here in January." %}

 Intermediate and advanced software developers will find RubyCaribe valuable because...

 * Each RubyCaribe session features a 30- to 45-minute presentation followed by a *2-hour deep-dive lab*.
 Learning is reinforced throughout.